milonmaze/privacy-terms-observatory/www.snap.com/en-US/privacy/privacy-by-product.md

 Privacy Policy
 How We Use Your Information
 Transparency Report
+Snaps & Chats

+Just like talking to someone in person or on the phone, having a conversation through Snaps and Chats lets you express whatever’s on your mind at the time — without automatically keeping a permanent record of everything you’ve ever said.

+Of course, you can also choose to save a Snap before you send it and recipients can always take a screenshot.
+You can also save a message in Chat.
+Just tap it.
+Snapchat makes it easy to save what’s important, without being bogged down by the rest.

+Saving Snaps was designed with privacy in mind.
+You control whether your Snaps can be saved.
+Set the Snap time to no time limit to allow a Snap to be saved.
+You can always delete any message you sent, including Snaps that have been saved in Chat.
+Just press and hold to unsave.

+Voice and Video Chat allows you to check in with your Friends.
+If you just want to leave a voice message, we’ve got you covered, just press and hold the microphone to record a Voice Note.

+Snaps and Chats, including Voice and Video Chats, between you and your friends are private, that’s why we don’t scan their content to personalize your experience or show you ads.
+This means we don’t know what you’re saying or Snapping, though we do keep some metadata on the Snaps and Chats you send and receive.

+When Does Snap Inc. Delete Snaps and Chats?

+How to Create and Send Snaps

+Saving and Deleting Snaps

+Voice and Video Chat

 My Story

 Snaps and Chats are like snippets of a personal conversation, while Stories are more like, well, a story you’re telling to a larger group of friends.